Oyo founder Ritesh Agarwal's father dies after fall from 20th floor of Gurugram high-rise

 “With a heavy heart, my family and I, would like to share that our guiding light and strength, my father, Shri Ramesh Agarwal passed away on 10 March.
 He lived a full life and inspired me and so many of us, every single day.
 His death is a tremendous loss for our family.
 My father’s compassion and warmth saw us through our toughest times and carried us forward.
 His words will resonate deep in our hearts.
 We request everyone to respect our privacy in this time of grief," said Ritesh Agarwal.

 DCP, Gurugram East, said the police got informed about the incident at around 1 pm on Friday.
-"Police were told Ramesh Agarwal fell from 20th floor of the high-rise building.
-He fell from his house's balcony and at the time of his death, his wife, son Ritesh Agarwal and his (newly-wed) wife were at the house.
-No suicide note was found and post-mortem of the body has been done.
-There has been no complaint from the family over the circumstances of the death," said the police official.
+"Police were told Ramesh Agarwal fell from 20th floor of the high-rise building DLF The Crest.
+He fell from his apartment's balcony and at the time of his death, his wife, son Ritesh Agarwal and his (newly-wed) wife were at the apartment.
+No suicide note was found.
+There has been no complaint from the family over the circumstances of the death," said Virender Vij.

+"Inquest report under Section 174 CrPC was carried out.
+A team along with Sector 53 Station House Office (SHO) visited the place of occurrence.
+Post-mortem has been done and body was handed over," said the police official.

 Ramesh Agarwal was reportedly living in an apartment in the high-rise along with his wife.
 His son's residence is not based in the same building, said news reports.